EnzoAndree/getENA/README.md

 `pip install git+https://github.com/EnzoAndree/getENA`
 ## Usage
-Let's say I'm interested in _Clostridium perfringens_ sequencing projects; we have to search ENA for public sequencing projects at https://www.ebi.ac.uk/ena/browser/text-search?query=clostridium%20perfringens.
+Let's say I'm interested in _Clostridium perfringens_ sequencing projects (WGS in Illumina platform, not RNA-seq nor Metagenomics); we have to search ENA for public sequencing projects at https://www.ebi.ac.uk/ena/browser/text-search?query=clostridium%20perfringens.
 Here, we choose the codes that we need, for example:

 `PRJNA350702 PRJNA285473 PRJNA508810`